 Independent contracting may be a good option for gaining experience if you’re having trouble landing your first job, too.
 Many companies in the infancy stage of digital are looking for more affordable marketing assistance.
 These are good targets for independent contract work.

 One of the coolest things about the digital marketing industry is that everything is... well... digital.
 There are plenty of online resources for you to digest, and most of the time, they are free to access.

-Since trends, platforms and tactics change so quickly, you don’t necessarily need to understand how things worked ten years ago to know how to do your job today (though it can help in small ways).
+Since trends, platforms and tactics change so quickly, you don’t necessarily need to understand how things worked ten years ago to know how to do your job today (though it can help).
 But staying up-to-date on current trends and technology is paramount.

 How do you like to stay current in your industry?
 How do you learn best?
 Take your pick and get started: